A description of the assembly map for the Baum-Connes conjecture with coefficients: Equivariant connective K-homology and configuration spaces

 To prove the long exact sequence axiom for $\k^G_*$ we will show that is a quasifibration.

-For a proper $G$-CW pair $(X,Y)$ we have an inclusion and a canonical projection given by neglecting the points in $Y$. \begin{teor}The map is a quasifibration. \end{teor} \begin{proof} The proof is similar to given in \cite{velasquez1} and then we give only a sketch.
+\begin{teor}The map is a quasifibration. \end{teor} \begin{proof} The proof is similar to given in \cite{velasquez1} and then we give only a sketch.
 For this proof we need to recall the following lemma.

 \begin{lema}[\cite{dt58}] A map $p : E\rightarrow B$ is a quasifibration if any one of the following conditions is satisfied: \begin{enumerate} \item The space $B$ can be decomposed as the union of open sets $V_1$ and $V_2$ such that each of the restrictions $p^{-1}(V_1)\rightarrow V_1$, $p^{-1}(V_2)\rightarrow V_2$, and $p^{-1}(V_1\cap V_2)\rightarrow V_1 \cap V_2$ are quasifibrations. \item The space $B$ is the union of an increasing sequence of subspaces \\$B_1\subseteq B_2\subseteq\cdots$ with the property that each compact set in $B$ lies in some $B_n$, and such that each restriction $p^{-1}(B_n)\rightarrow B_n$ is a quasifibration. \item There is a deformation $\Gamma_t$ of $E$ into a subspace $E_0$, covering a deformation $\bar{\Gamma}_t$ of $B$ into a subspace $B_0$, such that the restriction $E_0\rightarrow B_0$ is a quasifibration and $\Gamma_1 :p^{-1}(b)\rightarrow p^{-1}(\bar{\Gamma}_1(b))$ is a weak homotopy equivalence for each $b\in B$. \end{enumerate} \end{lema} Note that we have a filtration of $\kcal_G(X,Y;B)$ by closed $G$-spaces in the following way